phitsc/txtproc/README.md

     ./txtproc --execute split --help

-will print a description of the specified function (i.e. of the one **txtproc** main chooses to execute), including information about required (and optional) parameters if available.
+will print a description of the specified function (i.e. of the one **txtproc** chooses to execute), including information about required (and optional) parameters if available.

 Input text can be supplied:

 * on the command line (like in the examples above)
 * via a file (using the `--file` parameter)
 * from `stdin` when **txtproc** main is used in a [pipeline](https://en.wikipedia.org/wiki/Pipeline_(Unix)) (doesn't currently work properly on Windows)
-* via the clipboard (built in on Windows or using a tool like xclip on Linux)
+* via the clipboard (built-in on Windows or using a tool like xclip on Linux)

 Output text can go:

-* to `stdout`
+* to `stdout`, i.e. the console window or another tool in a pipeline (which of course can be **txtproc**)
-* back to the input file (the file is being modified)
+* back to the input file (i.e. modifying the input file)
 * a new file (using redirection, i.e. the `>` symbol)
-* back to the clipboard (built in on Windows or using a tool like xclip on Linux)
+* back to the clipboard (built-in on Windows or using a tool like xclip on Linux)

 ## Build instructions